Table of Contents

 Thinking like that will free you from the constraints of working with real actors and actual locations and put you in the right set of mind (the one in which you start to consider cartoon marketing videos to humanize your brand).
 Trust me, you’ll want to free yourself from that because…

-If your message has the priority when branding, then having all the freedom you can to tell it is crucial.
-Depending on what your service or product is, getting your point across with live video can be challenging.
-Cartoon marketing videos don’t have that limitation.
+If your message has priority when branding, then having all the freedom you can to tell it is crucial.
+Depending on what your service or product is, getting your point across with live-action videos can be challenging.
+Animated explainer videos don’t have that limitation.
 You can have any character you want in any situation you can think of and fit everything in the message you need to tell.

 Characters and scenarios are the building blocks of a marketing cartoon video capable of feeling human.
 Here’s how:

 So, your characters have to talk and behave like your target audience in order for people watching to go “yeah, that’s me.”
 Of course, you can get that with real actors, but it’s far easier with cartoon videos.
 If you already know who your customers are, you can talk to them through an animated character built from the ground up with their same traits.
 The same goes for the problems they face.

 Additionally, the flexibility in animation makes it possible to exaggerate feelings and put a bigger emphasis on how they can show their feelings.
 You can make a character fly with joy or be overcome by a problem just before your product swoops in to save the day.
 The best part is that you can work on those emotions in detail and with total control, something that’s extremely hard when working with real actors.

 On the contrary, marketing cartoon videos can take place anywhere you want, underlining the emotional journey you need to make your point.
 Perhaps you want your story to begin in a dark and dangerous cave before your product enters the scene to bring the characters to a bright and safe spot.
 Animation can pull this off easily and at a lower cost.